TechFrederick/community/docs/techcity/services.md

 to make the desired outbound API calls.
 The connectors process API data and emit any relevant system events.

+See [connectors](connectors.md) for more details about available connectors.

 ### Groups Service

 The groups service is a data service that handles functionality